mfornos/awesome-microservices/README.md

 - [Microservices with Python, RabbitMQ and Nameko](http://brunorocha.org/python/microservices-with-python-rabbitmq-and-nameko.html)
 - [Reactive Microservices](https://github.com/theiterators/reactive-microservices) - Project showcasing different microservice communication styles using Scala, Akka, Play and other tools from Scala ecosystem.
 - [Using Packer and Ansible to build immutable infrastructure](https://blog.codeship.com/packer-ansible/)
+- [Microservices with Docker, Flask, and React](https://testdriven.io/) - In this course, you will learn how to quickly spin up a reproducible development environment with Docker to manage a number of microservices.
+Once the app is up and running locally, you'll learn how to deploy it to an Amazon EC2 instance.
+Finally, we'll look at scaling the services on Amazon EC2 Container Service (ECS).

 ### Books